 The Soos Creek system, Newaukum Creek, and Crisp Creek are also important systems for both natural and hatchery salmon resources.
 The state's Soos Creek Hatchery is located near the mouth of the creek and has just undergone a major rehabilitation.
-The Keta Creek Hatchery is located on Crisp Creek and owned and operated by the Muckleshoot Indian Tribe, who work with WDFW and other tribes on fish propagation programs.
+The Keta Creek Hatchery is located on Crisp Creek and owned and operated by the Muckleshoot Indian Tribe, who work with Washington Department of Fish and Wildlife (WDFW) and other tribes on fish propagation programs.